 When it comes to natural disasters, mortality rates for people with disabilities are 2 to 4 times higher than that of the general population.
-There is also diminished access to emergency information or support when gathering news, reaching safe areas, or being united with family and caretakers.
+There is also diminished access to emergency information and support for accessing relief services, safe areas, or being united with family and caretakers.
 Additionally, unsafe infrastructure in the aftermath of extreme weather events can cause a number of mobility challenges.